event-catalog/eventcatalog-studio/README.md

 ## 🚧 Current Status

+EventCatalog Studio is in early access.

+We are using this period of time to gather feedback, and make the project better.

 EventCatalog Studio is **not open source yet**, but it’s on our [public roadmap](https://www.eventcatalog.dev/roadmap).

-The code will be published here once we’re ready to open it up.
+The code will be published here once we’re ready to open it up (post early access).
 Stay tuned!

 ---